TayTay73/EES/Warehouse Ops training how-to.md

 >This section is to help decide on possible dates.

 - [ ] 1.
 Review calendars
-    * Review events on EES intranet.
+  - Review events on EES intranet.
-    * Review decided store events if any.
+  - Review decided store events if any.
-    * Review contracted/preferred hotel's blackout dates if any.
+  - Review contracted/preferred hotel's blackout dates if any.
-    * Keep in mind major holidays.
+  - Keep in mind major holidays.

-- [ ] Dates
+- [ ] Dates gathered

 ## 3. Hotel

 >This Section is for an initial confirmation of available rooms.

 - [ ] 1.
 Email appropriate hotel to confirm availability for about 15 rooms on the dates decided on.
-    * A Template is located [here]
+  - A Template is located [here]
 - [ ] 2.
 Once availability is confirmed you can continue to the next steps.

 >This is usually Hilton Houston North in Greenspoint when using 049 for Store Services training.